-Even though the person did not pay for the service, I felt compelled to respond because of the gravity of the subject matter, namely depression and ptsd.
+I received a question from one of my Forward Steps readers and felt compelled to respond because of the gravity of the subject matter, namely depression and ptsd.

-For my response to be of help to more than only one person, I publish it here.
-Anything that will identify the person who asked the question, is removed.
+Anything that might identify the person who asked me the original question, is removed.